 In order to understand the environment of the yester years we must look at the art scene of today.
-Now there are dozens of well known and very successful artists in the area of Miniature Painting alone.
+Now there are dozens of well-known and very successful artists in the area of Miniature Painting alone.
 Some of them are hot under the hammer in auction houses in London, Dubai and other art centers of the world.
-In our time, you could count active and exhibiting artists on your fingers.
-Perhaps ten or twelve.
+In our time, you could count active and exhibiting artists on your fingers because there were around ten or twelve of them.
 There were no commercial galleries and no serious collectors.
-Look how many art galleries have sprung up now!
+Look at how many art galleries have sprung up now!
 How many art schools and art departments in colleges and universities there are?
 How many artists are graduating every year?
 National College of Arts that emerged from Mayo School of Art gradually came of age and produced artists of international renown.
 The Fine Art Department at the Punjab University was not lagging.
 The CIAC and Karachi School of Art also contributed substantially.
-In our time, and I am talking about sixties and seventies, artists were starving and struggling.
-That included the rich and famous of today.
+In our time, in the sixties and seventies, artists were starving and struggling.
+This included the rich and famous of today.
 The only sponsoring bodies were arts councils which were administratively sluggish and much of the funds that came from the Government were absorbed in administrative expenses.
 Buying a painting or collecting art was the last thing on the minds of those who could afford it.
-In fact there was no awareness.
+In fact, there was no awareness.
 Ali Imam and his Indus Gallery made a big difference to nurture the sense and the importance of art collecting.
 More galleries surfaced and collecting of art became a serious business in our social life.
-The wealthy of yesterday ‘stashed their wealth under the pillow’ so to speak.
-Their children, mostly educated in the west, grew up thinking differently.
+The wealthy of yesterday ‘stashed their wealth under the pillow’ so to speak but their children, mostly educated in the west, grew up thinking differently.
 Today they are major art collectors.

 AN: Was there camaraderie amongst the groups of artists?
 What was the relationship between teachers and students?

 AN: This time around when you were heading the Fine Art department at IVS, did you feel a dramatic change in the art environment?
 Tell us about the caliber (or lack thereof) of the students now.
 Tell us about the industry as you saw it and the changes in it.
-Were you disappointed?
-Were you pleasantly surprised?
+Were you disappointed or were you pleasantly surprised?

 RA: Yes there was a dramatic change.
-But before I go on let me explain that the talent has always existed.
+But before I go on, let me explain that the talent has always existed.
 It is the challenge offered by the environment that is different.
 As I mentioned earlier, the first two decades of Pakistani history enjoyed relative peace and tranquility.
-Things dramatically changed during the military dictatorship of Genera Zia.
+Things dramatically changed during the military dictatorship of General Zia.
 He imposed restriction on freedom of expression.
-He dictated how people should think.
-What they should or should not paint.
-While it curbed the freedom of expression this policy also produced a reaction and that reaction brought a new vigor in expression in painting, poetry and other arts.
+He dictated how people should think and what they should or should not paint.
+While it curbed the freedom of expression, this policy also produced a reaction and that reaction brought a new vigor in expression in painting, poetry and other arts.

 AN: In your practice you were amongst the first artists who used calligraphy as part of a larger idiom and not as a decipherable element.
 Why did you choose to see the aesthetic form of the words rather than their semantic resonance?
 Your peers, like Sadequain, were taking the art of the written word more seriously and evolving their praxis around calligraphic elements.
 Why did you choose to distance yourself from the order of the day?

-RA: I wish there was an easy way to explain the ‘whys’ and ‘how’ of art.
+RA: I wish there was an easy way to explain the ‘why’s and ‘how’ of art.
 The chemistry of the creative process works differently than the chemistry of objects and elements in nature.
 It is inexplicable in simple and mathematical terms.
 An artist’s mind works subconsciously when things are happening.
 He does not and cannot keep record of the creative process.
 You only see the result.
 And based on this result you can arrive at a judgment, form an opinion or analyze the process.
-I know when I was experimenting with calligraphy in the late sixties I was not writing words.
+I know when I was experimenting with calligraphy, in the late sixties, I was not writing words.
 I was dissecting Arabic alphabets.
 As a painter, it gave me no satisfaction to write poetic verses.
-I did not want audience to read my painting and search for literal meanings in them.
+I did not want the audience to read my painting and search for literal meanings in them.
 When we look at a traditional masterpiece of Islamic calligraphy, an aged Kufi, Maghrabi or Naskh, we appreciate the lines, the curves and the surface texture.
 These are the ingredients of beauty.
-In my paintings I have tried to capture this very essence of Islamic calligraphy.
-In most cases the traditional calligraphy is difficult to decipher any way.
-As a painter I cannot imagine treating calligraphy any other way.
+In my paintings, I have tried to capture this very essence of Islamic calligraphy.
+In most cases, the traditional calligraphy is difficult to decipher in any way.
+As a painter, I cannot imagine treating calligraphy any other way.

-AN: This calligraphic element in your work has ranged from dense, crowded, meticulously arranged to being strong, stark minimalistic.
+AN: This calligraphic element in your work has ranged from dense, crowded and meticulously arranged to strong, stark and minimalistic.
 What takes you from one to another in the course of your practice?

 AN: One body of work that you had produced in the US and exhibited in Pakistan consisted of a series of works based on pulp painting.
 Why did you not pursue that thematic thread?

-RA: I chuckled reading this question.
-Thank you for providing a moment of relief.
-In 1991 I attended some courses of workshop nature at the Rutgers University.
-Professor in charge advised me to take up pulp painting to explore further creative possibilities.
+RA: In 1991, I attended some workshop courses of nature at the Rutgers University.
+The professor in charge advised me to take up pulp painting to explore further creative possibilities.
 I enjoyed this process immensely.
 I also studied intaglio at Rutgers under a Russian teacher.
-The experience lead me to do some experiments in xerography.
+The experience led me to do some experiments in xerography.
 The passport series emerged from this experiment.
-In1992 or so I had a show at the Indus Gallery which included all of the above plus quite a few works with brown paper.
+In 1992 or so, I had a show at the Indus Gallery which included all of the above plus quite a few works with brown paper.
 Why did not I pursue that thematic thread?
-Incidentally, these days I am digitally recording my work and when I came across this very body of work you have pointed out I badly wished I could explore further avenues in this media.
+Incidentally, these days I am digitally recording my work and when I came across this very body of work that you pointed out, I badly wished I could explore further avenues in this media.

 AN: Why did you start writing?
 Was expression in paint not enough for you?

-RA: I am amused by this question also.
-It sounds like I have done something wrong, very wrong.
-Are you telling me off?
-“Don’t you dare ever again?”
-Well, I went to Karachi in 1992, the same year I had my show at the Indus Gallery, I had some unpleasant yet funny experiences that strongly contrasted with life in the USA.
-I began writing down the experiences under the title ofکراچی میں چند روز my first essay that is part of my book Jungle main Mangal.
+RA: I am amused by this question.
+It sounds like I have done something wrong.
+Well, I went to Karachi in 1992.
+That same year I had my show at the Indus Gallery, and I had some unpleasant yet funny experiences that strongly contrasted with my life in the USA.
+I began writing down the experiences under the title of کراچی میں چند روز my first essay that is part of my book Jungle main Mangal.
 I never ever thought that I will be writing humor in Urdu but after writing two books and receiving critical acclaim for them, I wish I had started writing at an earlier age than 57.

 AN: You have written two books in Urdu, Jungle main Mangal and Zair-o-Zabar.
 Both are satirical and witty yet critical.
 What are the metaphors expressed in these books?

-RA: My first book “Jungle main Mangal” is satirical and witty.
+RA: My first book, ‘Jungle main Mangal’, is satirical and humorous.
 Social and political issues are raised in a very subtle way.
-The second book “Zair-o-Zabar” is slightly different and we must understand that it was written in the backdrop of the Iraq and Afghan wars and how war on terrorism turned our lives upside down.
+The second book, ‘Zair-o-Zabar’, is slightly different and we must understand that it was written in the backdrop of the Iraq and Afghan wars and how war on terrorism turned our lives upside down.
 So, along with the humor I have also touched on the sufferings of people of the region.
-For instance in an essay “Kharguzisht” Story of a Donkey, I have used the donkey as a symbol of oppression and suffering of the common man in our society.
+For instance, in an essay “Kharguzisht” Story of a Donkey, I have used the donkey as a symbol of oppression and suffering of the common man in our society.
 This very funny story highlights every ill that our society is plagued with.
 Some people told me that they cried reading it.
-“Writing good humor is a serious business” said Professor Seher Ansari commenting on “Zair-o-Zabar” and “good humor tickles your sensibilities and makes you think.
-And this is the type of humor you will find in this book” he concluded.
+“Writing good humor is a serious business,” said Professor Seher Ansari commenting on “Zair-o-Zabar” and “good humor tickles your sensibilities and makes you think and this is the type of humor you will find in this book” she concluded.
 Those who reviewed my upcoming book believe that this will be better than the previous two.
 It is simple, subtle and makes us smile on our predicaments.
 No tears, no hiccups!